Extending or Carrying Out Work to Your Home?

 Includes sheds, greenhouses and garages as well as other ancillary garden buildings such as swimming pools, ponds, sauna cabins, kennels, enclosures (including tennis courts) and containers for domestic heating etc.

-On an external door of a house
+C - Porches (on an external door of a house)

 Includes additions or alterations to a roof including dormers, roof extensions, roof lights, reroofing etc.